 “Put yourself in their position,” she counseled.
-“You’re barely making it in a business; you’re harried by a dozen hidden costs and taxes every month, it seems.
-Then one day you open up a scary-looking official letter from the taxman that makes you feel like a deadbeat for failing to pay some fee that no one in his right mind would ever expect; a tax that could kill you.
+“You’re barely making it in a business; it seems you’re harried by a dozen hidden costs and taxes every month.
+Then one day you open up a scary-looking official letter from the taxman that makes you feel like a deadbeat for failing to pay some fee no one in his right mind would ever expect; a tax that could kill you.
 How would you feel?
 Mere money wouldn’t mollify you.
-You’d want someone to take the time to hear how furious you are—and respond accordingly.
-So when the tax collector doesn’t even listen and just jumps to a settlement offer, it may only further humiliate and frustrate you, and deny you any sense of victory.
-No wonder they are telling you to stick it.”
+You want someone to take the time to hear how furious you are—and respond accordingly.
+When the tax collector doesn’t even listen to your complaint and just jumps to a settlement offer, it may only further humiliate you, frustrate you, and deny you any sense of victory.
+No wonder they are refusing you.”

 Learn more about the art of skilled listening

 The consultant’s advice: “Make any settlement offer you want, but first, let the store owner blow off steam for a while; show him you really get his frustration, and then discuss the numbers.”

 In all likelihood, not only did this advice accelerate the settlement process, it probably meant the tax collectors didn’t need to offer such large discounts.

 It’s a simple story, but one that sheds light on a critical idea about the art and craft of negotiation: Take the time to listen to the other side.

 When negotiating, you should engage in active listening because you need to demonstrate to the other side that you hear his/her concerns and you empathize.